ccutrer/waterfurnace_aurora/README.md

 Don't care for the nitty gritty details?
 Here's the easy path!
 You'll need a Raspberry Pi (tested on a Pi Zero W and a Pi 4), a [USB RS-485 adapter](https://www.amazon.com/gp/product/B07B416CPK), and a network cable.
+Any adapter based on the MAX485 chip is _not_ supported.
 Additional details can be found in subsequent sections if you want to deviate slightly from the simple path.

 ### Create your cable